 Many believe that when they hire an attorney, their attorney is a walking and talking encyclopedia of law.
 So, when they ask an attorney a question, they believe they should get an instant answer on every topic.
 They might even believe that the attorney ought to know exactly what the judge will do in their case.

 The reality is that in the law, there are statutes (legislation passed by legislatures and signed into law by governors) and case law (which often involves the interpretation of these statutes).
 While some statutes may be clear on their face, more often, statutes often have some ambiguities that require courts to interpret them.

 In many cases, a divorce or family law client may have a specific fact pattern that might largely fall under a particular statute.
 But the reality is that the statute might not be entirely clear on its face.
 There might be case law that shows how courts have interpreted that statute as it relates to a specific case.

-Now, most lawyers do their research online through one of the various legal research softwares out there.
+Now, most lawyers do their research online through one of the various legal research software out there.
 The common ones are Westlaw, Lexis/Nexis, Fastcase, but there are others.

 But performing solid legal research when representing a client is almost always required.
-It is necessary for an attorney to provide competent, diligent and communicative representation.
+An attorney must provide competent, diligent, and communicative representation.